Here are five SEC football-related items we are keeping an eye on this weekend.

 1) Showtime for Josh Dobbs

 Opportunities come when they are good and ready and frequently when they are least expected.
-Dobbs, the freshman UT quarterback, gets his shot to start a college game, and how he does may determine who will be the Vols' starting quarterback for the foreseeable future.
-It's sure hard not to like this kid's confidence, though.
+Dobbs, the freshman UT quarterback with all the tools, gets his shot, and how he does may determine who will be the Vols starting quarterback for the foreseeable future.
+One thing we do like is this kid's confidence.

 2) Up-tempo up for the challenge

 Nick Saban has long been a critic of the high-speed offenses like those used by Auburn, Ole Miss and others.
-At last summer's SEC meetings, we learned that Brett Bielema also was not a big fan of the up-tempo offenses, questioning whether it was safe for players.
-Auburn's Gus Malzahn, one of the current architects of the "lots of plays = lots of chances" approach, said he thought the safety criticism was a "joke" and if other coaches were worried about safety, then maybe they shouldn't blitz.
+At last summer's SEC meetings, we learned that Brett Bielema was also not a big fan, questioning whether it was safe for players.
+Auburn's Gus Malzahn, one of the current architect's of the "lots of plays = lots of chances" approach said he thought the safety criticism was a "joke" and if other coaches were worried about safety, then maybe they shouldn;t blitz.
 Bielema fired back, "I'm not a comedian."
-No, you certainly are not, and none of the Arkansas faithful are giggling at the recent act that is Arkansas football, considering the Razorbacks have been outscored 104-0 in the last 115 minutes of game action.
-Arkansas native Malzahn and the 11th-ranked Tigers head to Bielema's place this weekend -- and Bielema's shots have continued, including reporting what he thought was incomplete game video to the SEC office.
-Whether Bielema's bunch is ready to back up his bold words will be interesting to see.
+No, you certainly are not, and none of the Arkansas faithful are enjoying the recent act that is Arkansas football, considering the Hogs have been outscored 104-0 in the last 115 minutes of game action.
+Arkansas native Malzahn and the Tigers head to Bielema's place this weekend - and Bielema's shots have continued, including reporting what he thought was incomplete game film to the SEC office.
+Whether Bielema's bunch is ready to back-up his bold words will be interesting to see.

-The political correctness that forced the name change of the Florida-Georgia game is understandable.
-It used to be known as the "World's Largest Outdoor Cocktail Party," and if you ever went to it as a fan, you know why.
+We understand the politically correctness that forced the name change of the Florida-Georgia game.
+It used to be known as the "World's Largest Outdoor Cocktail Party" and if you ever went to it as a fan, you know why.
 This game has been every bit the litmus test for who would win the SEC East as Tennessee-Florida over the years.
-This Saturday, that still applies technically, but considering the injuries that have ravaged these teams, the pregame buzz and trash talk has more of a Debbie Downer-meets-Lou Holtz pessimistic feel.
+This Saturday, that still applies, but considering the injuries that have ravaged these teams, the pregame buzz and trash talk has more of a Debbie Downer-meets-Lou Holtz pessimistic feel.
 In fact, this may be the first time that other than the diehard fans, you may need a cocktail to enjoy this one.

 4) South Carolina surviving

-After Connor Shaw bailed the Gamecocks out last week at Missouri, the Fighting Spurriers still have aspirations of winning the SEC East.
+After Connor Shaw bailed the Gamecocks out last week at Missouri, the Fighting Spurriers still have SEC East aspirations.
 So do the Georgia Bulldogs.
-In fact, all of the traditional SEC East powers are pulling for the Tennessee Vols in a monster-mash kind of way this weekend at Missouri.
+In fact, all of the traditional SEC East powers are pulling for your UT Vols in a monster-mash kind of way this weekend at Missouri.
 South Carolina needs to handle its BID-ness, though, and that starts with a sneaky 12:21 visit from Mississippi State on Saturday.
 Interesting indeed.

 5) Johnny Football against the Miners

 How video-game-tastic can Johnny Manziel's numbers get this week against UTEP?
-Know this: UTEP is in the bottom 10 nationally in scoring defense, allowing 38.7 points per game.
-The Miners allowed 59 to Colorado State, for crying out loud.
-Now enter Johnny Stats Package and his 28 total TDs and his 3,000-plus yards of offense in eight games, and the cosmic tumblers start spinning.
+Know this UTEP is in the bottom 10 nationally in scoring defense, allowing 38.7 points per game.
+The Miners allowed 59 to Colorado State for crying out loud.
+Now enter Johnny Stats Package and his 28 total TDs and his 3,000-plus yards of offense in eight games and the numbers start spinning.
 Considering this game kicks off at 9 p.m.
 Eastern, and the competitive nature of this one does not figure to be that gripping, we'll likely catch the score the next day.
 What would it take to surprise you?
 Aggies 70-7.
 Nope, that would not surprise.
-How about for Johnny Signature?
+How about Johnny Signature?
 Does 500 yards of total offense and eight TDs sound about right?
 Over/under 500 yards of total offense for Johnny Heisman?
 Whatcha got?